Cisco and Apple Collaboration Pushes Enterprise Features in iOS 10

 Life in the Fast Lane

-One new feature that will most likely appeal to enterprise customers is the ability to prioritize business data traffic over other data from the mobile device to the network.
+One new feature that will most likely appeal to enterprise customers is the ability to prioritize business traffic over other data from the mobile device to the network.

 Typically, data from mobile apps receive the same level of priority whether they’re business apps such as voice, video conferencing, and document sharing apps, or games, movies, and social media apps.
 “As a result, apps that are important to your business end up sharing the same network resources with non-business apps, bogging down your work experience,” Reed said.